-Project Name ID FFY 2017 Total Funding FFY 2017 Work Products and Progress FFY 2018 PL Funding FFY 2018 §5303 Funding FFY 2018 Total Funding CTPS Activities Computer Resources and Modeling Computer Resource Management Varies by Task \$464,710 Provided maintenance and enhancements to CTPS's desktop and server computer systems; computer network back-up system; and peripheral devices, such as printers, plotters, and mass storage devices. \$296,753 \$115,017 \$411,770 T f Data Resources Management Varies by Task \$290,480 Provided maintenance and enhanced CTPS's database of standard reference GIS layers and GIS layers required to carry out particular projects.
+Project Name 9 FFY 2017 Total Funding FFY 2017 Work Products and Progress FFY 2018 PL Funding FFY 2018 §5303 Funding FFY 2018 Total Funding FFY 2018 Planned Work and Products CTPS Activities Computer Resources and Modeling Computer Resource Management Varies by Task \$464,710 Provided maintenance and enhancements to CTPS's desktop and server computer systems; computer network back-up system; and peripheral devices, such as printers, plotters, and mass storage devices. \$296,753 \$115,017 \$411,770 Tasks and work products generally remain the same from year to year.
+Data Resources Management Varies by Task \$290,480 Provided maintenance and enhanced CTPS's database of standard reference GIS layers and GIS layers required to carry out particular projects.
 Updated databases with new versions of standard reference GIS layers released by MassGIS, the MassDOT Office of Transportation Planning, and other agencies.
-Created GIS maps, computer map files, tables of socioeconomic and travel- related data, and databases.
-Analyzed data. \$149,331 \$57,879 \$207,210 f Regional Model Enhancement Varies by Task \$750,760 Update regional model databases and computer programs that implement modeling procedures. \$557,127 \$215,933 \$773,060 Data/Technical and Other Support 1 Access Advisory Committee Support 9418 \$89,130 Support AACT meetings, AACT Chair, and AACT Executive Board of Directors; distribute monthly reports on system-wide accessibility, MBTA The Ride service, and other materials; provide guidance on the AACT Memorandum of Understanding, AACT bylaws, and disability issues in general; coordinate AACT elections and other committee activities; support AACT membership; maintain AACT databases; coordinate briefings on MPO activities; produce meeting materials in accessible formats; coordinate forums on transit accessibility; and, update AACT brochure. \$97,840 \$97,840 / r
+Created GIS maps, computer map files, tables of socioeconomic and travelrelated data, and databases.
+Analyzed data. \$149,331 \$57,879 \$207,210 Tasks and work products generally remain the same from year to year.
+Regional Model Enhancement Varies by Task \$750,760 Updated regional model databases and computer programs that implement modeling procedures. \$557,127 \$215,933 \$773,060 Continue to advance the existing regional model through enhancements to the input data and modeling procedures.
+Also, work on the development of an Activity Based Model (ABM), which will cover the same geography as the regional model.
+Data/Technical and Other Support Access Advisory Committee Support 9418 \$89,130 Support AACT meetings, AACT Chair, and AACT Executive Board of Directors, distribute monthly reports on system-wide accessibility, MBTA The Ride service, and other materials; provide guidance on the AACT Memorandum of Understanding, AACT bylaws, and disability issues in general; coordinate AACT elections and other committee activities; support AACT membership; maintain AACT databases; coordinate briefings on MPO activities; produce meeting materials in accessible formats; coordinate forums on transit accessibility; update AACT brochure.
+0\$ \$97,840 \$97,840 Access Advisory Committee Support activities generally remain the same from year to year.